 Due to the systemic and long-term effect of Isotretinoin, it's not recommended for pregnant women, but because it offers systemic changes, Isotretinoin is usually very effective.
 Most people end up with clear skin, completely and permanently - even those who suffer from more severe acne.
 Isotretinoin oral medications have a slew of potential adverse effects though, from chapped lips to joint pains, so it's definitely not for everyone.

 Usually, a medication intended to send you frequently to the bathroom as a way to get rid of excess water, spironolactone has also been shown to have positive effects in treating cystic acne in women.

-Cystic acne is not your usual run-of-the-mill acne inflammation - they’re one of the most serious types of acne prone to leaving the most severe scars.
+Cystic acne is not your usual run-of-the-mill acne inflammation - it's the most severe type of acne prone to leaving the most severe scars.
 The causes, as we have seen, are often deep and physiological.
-Ranging from hormonal imbalances to bacterial infection and good old genetics, there is no 'one size fits all’ easy treatment for cystic acne.
+Ranging from hormonal imbalances to bacterial infection and good old genetics, there is no 'one size fits all' treatment for cystic acne.

 However, a combination of treatments will eventually help, and following the treatment plan outlined by your doctor or dermatologist is your fastest way to healing.